dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   OverloadedAction<int, bool>(x);
 ```

-Are we using a single-template-parameter action where `bool` refers to the type
+Are we using m_a single-template-parameter action where `bool` refers to the type
-of `x`, or a two-template-parameter action where the compiler is asked to infer
+of `x`, or m_a two-template-parameter action where the compiler is asked to infer
 the type of `x`?

 ### Using the ACTION Object's Type

-If you are writing a function that returns an `ACTION` object, you'll need to
+If you are writing m_a function that returns an `ACTION` object, you'll need to
 know its type.
 The type depends on the macro used to define the action and the
 parameter types.
 The rule is relatively simple: